People & Planet launches new People & Planet University League report in Westminster

 The new report’s findings show huge sustainability improvements across the sector including:

 - The number of universities gaining First Class honours has increased from 15 in 2007, to 46 in 2012 despite the criteria getting tougher each year.

 - Over 98% of universities now have comprehensive environmental policies, compared to just 65% when we launched the People & Planet University League in 2007.

 - The average percentage of renewable energy purchased by universities has increased to 72%, up from just 12.5% in 2008

 - Average carbon emissions per head across the sector have gone just over 1 tonne of CO2 to under 1 tonne

-However, the Green League progress report also suggests that a lack of investment at national level is holding back progress on carbon reduction within the sector.
+However, the People & Planet University League progress report also suggests that a lack of investment at national level is holding back progress on carbon reduction within the sector.
 Whilst the greenest universities are making significant improvements in environmental performance, many are still struggling to meet their obligations and now stand to face financial penalties.

-Louise Hazan, author of the Green League 2012 report, said:
+Louise Hazan, author of the People & Planet University League 2012 report, said:

-“The universities receiving First Class awards at today’s Green League graduation ceremony demonstrate clearly how going green can save money, improve their graduates’ prospects and support the UK’s transition to a low carbon economy.
+“The universities receiving First Class awards at today’s People & Planet University League graduation ceremony demonstrate clearly how going green can save money, improve their graduates’ prospects and support the UK’s transition to a low carbon economy.
 However we need further action to ensure their success is replicated throughout the sector.
 People & Planet is calling on all Vice-Chancellors to sign up to the Green Education Declaration launched today, setting out their commitment to achieve a sustainable higher education sector by 2020.”